 Should PPL decide to make independent expenditures in the future, or make contributions to a tax- exempt organization for the purpose of influencing a campaign, the expenditures must be approved by the most senior officer responsible for government or regulatory affairs in PPL Electric Utilities Corporation, LG&E and KU Energy LLC, or PPL Services Corporation.

-The PPL Corporation Board of Directors, or a duly authorized oversight committee, will receive on an annual basis a report of corporate political contributions, including the following:
+The PPL Corporation Board of Directors, or a duly authorized oversight committee, receive on an annual basis a report of corporate political contributions, including the following: